m50/ha-fallback-conversation/README.md

 8. Go to Settings > Voice Assistants.
 9. Click to edit Assistant (named "Home Assistant" by default).
 10. Select the name of your Fallback Conversation Agent from the "Conversation agent" tab

+## Contributors

+Contributions are open.
+I would like to thank the following contributors:

+- @t0bst4r
+- @ov1d1u